 You are eligible to apply for full-time OSAP assistance if you are enroll in at least 60% of a full course load (per term), or 40% of a full course load, if you are a student with a permanent disability.

 Part-time OSAP is available to students who take less than 60% of a full course load.
 Students with a permanent disability, who are taking 40% of a full course load, have the choice of receiving full- or part-time OSAP funding.

 |1.0 credits||40%||Part time, or full time for students with a permanent disability|

 Changes in your course load can lead to changes in your OSAP funding.
 If you drop below the minimum requirements you will lose eligibility for your funding plus incur an OSAP academic penalty.
 Contact our office or book an appointment with a Financial Aid Counsellor before you make any changes to your course load.

 Withdrawal from Studies

-Any refund of tuition or fees, up to the total value of OSAP received, must be returned to the National Student Loan Service Centre.
+Any refund of tuition or fees, up to the total value of OSAP received, must be returned to the National Student Loans Service Centre.
 This government regulation is outlined on the Master Student Financial Assistance Agreement (MSFAA), and the signature/consent pages that students sign.
-It makes no different if a student selects to remit funds directly to the institution or not; all OSAP-funded students agree to these terms and conditions when they apply for OSAP.
+All OSAP-funded students agree to these terms and conditions when they apply for OSAP.